Commissioner of Police (India)

 Commissioners of police and their police forces are generally subordinate to and part of the police force of the state thereof, the only exceptions being Delhi, Mumbai and Kolkata.
 The police forces of Mumbai and Kolkata are not part of the police force of their respective states; they report directly to their states' home ministers.
-As Delhi is a union territory with limited self-government, the commissioner does not report to the local government; it reports directly to the central minister of home affairs.
+As Delhi is a union territory with limited self-government, the commissioner does not report to the local union territory government; it reports directly to the union minister of home affairs.
 All, except one (Patna), of the 20 largest cities in India have police forces headed by commissioners of police.

+Commissioners of Police in Kerala do not have magisterial powers.
+The Government of Kerala appointed senior IGP-rank IPS officers as Commissioners of Police for Thiruvananthapuram and Kochi as an initial step towards a full police commissionerate system; however, the move faced opposition.
+Consequently, the state government has not granted magisterial powers to the commissioners due to political opposition, including from within the ruling coalition.

 History and description

 Traditionally at the district level, the Superintendent of Police (SP) or Senior SP (SSP) maintains law and order by working with the District Magistrate (DM).
 Under the Commissioners of Police (CP) system, the state governments may or may not grant certain powers of the executive magistrate to the commissioner, contrary to the Superintendent of Police or Senior SP of a police district who depends on the district magistrate.
 For large metropolitan cities, the CP system is generally considered more suitable policing system.
 The commissioner is assisted by special commissioner, joint commissioner, additional commissioner, deputy commissioner, assistant commissioner of police.

 The Commissionerates present in New Delhi, Chennai, Madurai, Coimbatore, and Kolkata can be considered true Commissionerates as they exercise the powers of the District Magistrate and the Executive Magistrate.
 The organisational structure of the police commissionerates varies state to state.
 For instance, the Police Commissioners of Delhi, Mumbai and Kolkata report directly to the state government and not to the DGP.
 Similarly, in Kerala, the Commissioner of Police does not have magisterial powers.